Airbus: Civilian

 Airbus also embarked on an effort to develop new wide-body aircraft derived from the cross-section of the A300, but with greater range and seating capacity and integrating technologies developed from the A320 programme.
 This effort led to the introduction of the four-engine A340 in 1991 and the twinjet A330 in 1992.
-At that time, Airbus wanted to offer a four-engined jet aircraft to allow for longer transatlantic and transpacific flights.
-However, during the aircraft's development, new rules extended twinjet operations to 120 minutes in 1986 and 180 minutes in 1989.
+At that time, Airbus wanted to offer a four-engined jet aircraft to allow for transpacific flights.
+However, during the aircraft's development, new ETOPS rules extended twinjet operations to 120 minutes in 1986 and 180 minutes in 1989.
 Although these changes hurt sales of the A340, they greatly benefited the A330.
 Production of the A340 ended in 2011, while the A330 was re-engineered as the A330neo (new engine option) in 2018.